ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 groupVars() works only for variables of class factor.** We refer to Section 7.4 on classes in *R* and how to change the class of a variable.

-Example 5.1: Using the sdcMicro function groupVars() to recode a categorical variable

 .. code-block:: R
+   :linenos:
+   :caption:  Using the sdcMicro function groupVars() to recode a categorical variable
+   :name: code51

     # Frequencies of sizeRes before recoding
     table(sdcInitial@manipKeyVars$sizeRes)